-This week we move to Las Vegas, Nevada for the 2017 Shriners Hospitals for Children Open.
+This week we move to Las Vegas, Nevada for the 2018 Shriners Hospitals for Children Open.
 The PGA Tour has visited Vegas since 1983 and the tournament has had some high-class winners over the years including Tiger Woods (his first Tour victory), Jim Furyk (twice), Ryan Moore and Webb Simpson.
-It has to be said that this year's field is a serious step-up in quality over last year’s renewal with Jordan Spieth, Rickie Fowler and Bryson DeChambeau making their first 2018/19 season PGA Tour debuts.
-Tony Finau arrives direct from his play-off defeat in Shanghai, with Patrick Cantlay defending and the likes of Webb Simpson, Matt Kuchar and Gary Woodland headline with form horse Chesson Hadley topping the web.com graduates.
+This year’s field is a serious step-up in quality over last year’s renewal with Jordan Spieth, Rickie Fowler and Bryson DeChambeau making their first 2018/19 season PGA Tour debuts.
+Tony Finau arrives direct from his play-off defeat in Shanghai, with Patrick Cantlay defending and the likes of Webb Simpson, Matt Kuchar and Gary Woodland adding to the depth.

-Course Guide: TPC Summerlin, based in the suburbs of Las Vegas, has been the sole host of this tournament for the past 8 years.
+Course Guide: TPC Summerlin, based in the suburbs of Las Vegas, has been the sole host of this tournament for the past 9 years.
 The 7,255 yard, Par 71 has a 35-36 set-up and the course is designed to produce low scores.
-Played at altitude, all 3 of the par-5s are reachable for the whole field and the pure Bentgrass green complexes are large, flat and receptive.
-Up until 2015, Summerlin's only true defence seemed to be wind until tournament officials decided to not water greens and placed hard-to-access pin positions across the opening 54 holes.
-But it was service as normal 12 months ago with an opening round -11/60 from eventual champion Rod Pampling, plus -10/61 from both Francesco Molinari and Chez Reavie, highlighting that this course can be smashed by those with a sensible approach and a hot putter.
+Played at altitude, all 3 of the par-5s are reachable for the whole field and the pure Bentgrass green complexes are large, flat and usually receptive.
+Indeed 2016 saw an opening round -11/60 from eventual champion Rod Pampling, plus -10/61 from both Francesco Molinari and Chez Reavie, highlighting that this course can be smashed by those with a sensible approach and a hot putter.
 12 months ago, Patrick Cantlay won in unseasonal high winds and cold conditions, but with a superb forecast expect a return this tournament’s resort scoring roots this week.

-Course Overview: Part of the Tournament Players Club (TPC) Network of golf courses operated by the PGA Tour, Summerlin is a Private Club that's played regularly by Vegas-based professionals.
-Alex Cejka, Charley Hoffman, Ryan Moore, Kevin Na, Scott Piercy and Cameron Tringale all have residences in the area.
-Butch Harmon and Claude Harmon III are also based locally, hence the entries for Jimmy Walker and Gary Woodland.
+Course Overview: Part of the Tournament Players Club (TPC) Network of golf courses operated by the PGA Tour, Summerlin is a Private Club that’s played regularly by Vegas-based professionals.
+Alex Cejka, Ryan Moore, Kevin Na, Scott Piercy and Wyndham Clark all have residences in the area.
+Butch Harmon and Claude Harmon III are also based locally, hence the entries for Rickie Fowler, Nick Watney and Gary Woodland.
 The course itself features Bermudagrass fairways and rough with pure Bentgrass green complexes.
 That characteristic is shared with few courses on Tour apart from TPC Four Seasons and Colonial in Texas.
 The 2013 renewal saw the introduction of new bunkering on 7, 12, 13 (Par 5) and 18, but despite that Webb Simpson equalled the tournament total score record at -24/260.
 The course plays as a 7,255 yard, Par 71 which at above 2,000 feet above sea level can be attacked, however the greens have certain nuances where experience pays dividends.
 2018 sees 102 new bunkers in-play – it’s the same number as before, but many have been relocated with fairway bunkers moved into modern day landing areas.
 Again this work has been put in place to try and force players to be strategic and discourage “bomb and gouge.”

 Half of the challenge with TPC Summerlin is finding the fairway.
-In a PGA Tour arena where Driving Accuracy means very little most weeks, it's interesting to note that hitting fairways on this course looks of paramount importance when analysing previous winners' statistics.
-Summerlin had the 7th most difficult fairways to hit in season 2016/17.
-Undoubtedly missing fairways adds up here as working approach shots so as to get close to pins around Summerlin is not as easy as you would think (Difficultly Rank 11 of 50), plus on a course where birdies are essential, the penalty for missing fairways is par-saving putts rather than birdie opportunities.
-A scrambling difficulty rank of 11 of 50 magnifies the need to hit greens, as does a sand save percentage last term which yet again was in the top 5 most difficult on Tour.
+In a PGA Tour arena where Driving Accuracy means very little most weeks, it’s interesting to note that hitting fairways on this course looks of paramount importance when analysing previous winners’ statistics – for instance, Summerlin had the 7th most difficult fairways to hit in season 2016/17.
+Undoubtedly missing fairways adds up here as working approach shots so as to get close to pins around Summerlin is not as easy as you would think, plus on a course where birdies are essential, the penalty for missing fairways are par-saving putts rather than birdie opportunities.
+Scrambling difficulty here tends to be in the upper-most quartile, as does Sand Save percentage.

 Tournament Stats: We’ve published some key player statistics for this week’s event that are well worth a look.
 Naturally they’ll help to shape a view on players who could go well this week: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.

 Published Predictor Model: Our published predictor is available here.
 You can build your own model using the variables listed on the left hand side.
 Top 10 of my published predictor are Jordan Spieth, Anders Albertson, Andrew Putnam, Scott Piercy, Ryan Moore, Rickie Fowler, Tony Finau, Sung-jae Im, Webb Simpson and Cameron Champ.

-Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the Northern Trust / Made in Denmark tournaments and includes PGA Tour, European Tour and web.com Playoff events.
+Recent Player Skill Rankings: These rankings are based on a 8-tournament window that stretches back to the Dell Technologies, Made In Denmark and Nationwide Children’s Hospital Invitational includes PGA Tour, European Tour and web.com Playoff events.
 Players must have played in a minimum of 2 Tour events to be included and rankings are based on performance relative to the rest of the field: